-I (faculty name) consent to have (student name) circle on circle one or both: AUDIO VIDEO record my classes on the following date(s): Signed: Printed name: Date: I will use the recordings for exclusion I will not distribute the recordings sively for my own education. in any way (including but not the following date(s): limited to; Youtube, Facebook, email). semester (date) or will destroy them at that time.
-If I violate any of the terms of this In signing this, I agree to the above ve terms.
+I (faculty name) consent to have (student

+name) circle or ne or both: AUDIO VIDEO record my

+classes on the following date(s):

+Signed: Printed name: Date:

+I will not distribute the recording I will return these recordings to destroy them at that time. gs in any way (including but no the professor by the end of the of the following date(s):

+In signing this, I agree to the at pove terms.

 Signed: Printed name: Date: